rust-lang/style-team/guide/expressions.md

 depth of nesting.

-Only where the multi-line sub-expression is a closure with an explicit block, this combining behviour may be used where there are other arguments, as long as all the arguments and the first line of the closure fit on the first line, the closure is the last argument, and there is only one closure argument:
+Only where the multi-line sub-expression is a closure with an explicit block, this combining behaviour may be used where there are other arguments, as long as all the arguments and the first line of the closure fit on the first line, the closure is the last argument, and there is only one closure argument: